open-telemetry/opentelemetry-specification/specification/common/attribute-naming.md

 ## Name Reuse Prohibition

-It is prohibited to introduce a new attribute with a name that matches a name of an attribute that existed in the past but was renamed (with a corresponding schema file).
+A new attribute MUST NOT be added with the same name as an attribute that existed in the past but was renamed (with a corresponding schema file).

 When introducing a new attribute name check all existing schema files to make sure the name does not appear as a key of any "rename_attributes" section (keys